KirillKryukov/mumu/README.md

 like this: ">sequence name>full/path/to/file".
 Whatever file paths are supplied to the packing command will be recorded in the packed file.
 During unpacking, the directories will be created automatically.

-**What about FASTQ data?**<br>
-Naturally the same principle can be also applied to FASTQ data.
-The current implementation does not support FASTQ, but it may be added in the future.

 **What filename extension should be used for Multi-Multi-FASTA files?**<br>
 The same extension with the original data can be used, e.g. "fa". or "fq", to distinguish between FASTA and FASTQ data.